ablab/spades/docs/hmm.md

 ## wastewaterSPAdes mode

 SARS-CoV-2 wastewater samples are extensively collected and studied because it allows quantitative assessment of viral load in surrounding populations.
-We developed wastewaterSPAdes that solves SARS-CoV-2 deconvolution problem using assembly graph structure.
+We developed wastewaterSPAdes that solves the SARS-CoV-2 deconvolution problem using assembly graph structure.
 To use wastewaterSPAdes, you'll need to:

 - Set `--sewage` flag to the `coronaspades.py`.
 - Provide the SARS-CoV-2 reference genome as trusted contigs.

 Results of wastewaterSPAdes are stored in `lineages.csv` file.
-First column contains strain name, and second column contains estimated abundance of this strain in the sample.
+First column contains the strain name, and second column contains estimated abundance of this strain in the sample.